 The second form of transport from the airport is rather unique and is a nice balance between the speed of taxis but the value offered by buses.
-They will operate either to the Vietnam Airlines office building in Quang Trung, central Hanoi or to a pre-agreed central location (such as any of the main hotels) for an added fee.
-The cost is around $2 (32,000 Dong) to go to default destination or double ($4 / 64,000 Dong) to go to a custom destination.
+They will operate either to the Vietnam Airlines office building in Quang Trung, central Hanoi, or to a pre-agreed central location (such as any of the main hotels) for an added fee.
+The cost is around $2 (32,000 Dong) to go to the default destination or double ($4 / 64,000 Dong) to go to a custom destination.
 The minibus leaves when full.

 The last transport option, public buses, will take the longest at around an hour but you are guaranteed to get a very cheap fare.
 There are two buses:

 - Number 7 operates between the airport and Kim Ma bus station.

 - Number 17 operates between the airport and Long Bien bus station.

 The buses run every 20 minutes from 5:00 AM to 10:00 PM and cost around $0.30 cents (or 5,000 Dong).
 If you have a lot of baggage, you might not be able to get on the bus if it’s full.